DoodleJZ/HPSG-Neural-Parser/README.md

-`--use-chars-lstm` | Use learned CharLSTM word representations | Do not use CharLSTM `--use-elmo` | Use pre-trained ELMo word representations | Do not use ELMo `--use-bert` | Use pre-trained BERT word representations | Do not use BERT `--bert-model` | Pre-trained BERT model to use if `--use-bert` is passed | `bert-large-uncased` `--no-bert-do-lower-case` | Instructs the BERT tokenizer to retain case information (setting should match the BERT model in use) | Perform lowercasing
+`--use-chars-lstm` | Use learned CharLSTM word representations | Do not use CharLSTM `--use-elmo` | Use pre-trained ELMo word representations | Do not use ELMo `--use-bert` | Use pre-trained BERT word representations | Do not use BERT `--use-xlnet` | Use pre-trained BERT word representations | Do not use XLNet `--bert-model` | Pre-trained BERT model to use if `--use-bert` is passed | `bert-large-uncased` `--no-bert-do-lower-case` | Instructs the BERT tokenizer to retain case information (setting should match the BERT model in use) | Perform lowercasing
+`--xlnet-model` | Pre-trained XLNet model to use if `--use-xlnet` is passed | `xlnet-large-cased` `--no-xlnet-do-lower-case` | Instructs the XLNet tokenizer to retain case information (setting should match the XLNet model in use) | Perform uppercasing
 `--const-lada` | Lambda weight | 0.5
 `--model-name` | Name of model | test `--embedding-path` | Path to pre-trained embedding | N/A